Online Realizable Regression and Applications for ReLU Networks: Introduction

-In particular, for constant $k$ this theorem yields $\widetilde O(1)$ accumulated loss.
-We also show in the appendix how to generalize the result for any depth $L$ ReLU network of width $k$ and input dimension $d$ and to obtain total loss $\tilde{O}\left(k^L\right)$, with an almost matching lower bound of $\tilde{O}\left(k^{L-1}\right)$.
-Additionally, for the interesting special case of a single ReLU where $k = 1$ with no biases or output scalar parameter, i.e., the class $\cH = \{x \mapsto \rel\left(w \cdot x\right) \mid w \in [-1,1]^d, ||w||_2 \leq 1\}$, we improve the above polylogarithmic bound to a true constant, independent of $d$.
-This extends the classic constant-loss guarantee for linear prediction \cite{cesa1996worst}.
+We also show in the appendix how to generalize the result for any depth $L$ ReLU network of width $k$ and input dimension $d$ and to obtain total loss $\tilde{O}\left(k^L\right)$, with a matching lower bound of ${\Omega}\left(k^{L} \log (d / k^L)\right)$.
+For the interesting special case of a single ReLU where $k = 1$ with no biases or output scalar parameter, i.e., the class $\cH = \{x \mapsto \rel\left(w \cdot x\right) \mid w \in [-1,1]^d, ||w||_2 \leq 1\}$, we improve the above polylogarithmic bound to a true constant, independent of $d$.
+This extends the classic constant-loss guarantee for linear prediction \cite{cesa1996worst}. \begin{theorem} There is an efficient $O(1)$ online realizable algorithm for $1$-ReLU with squared loss. \end{theorem}